Socialism with Chinese characteristics: After Mao Zedong's death

 When asked about how long the primary stage of socialism would last, Zhao replied "[i]t will be at least 100 years [...] [before] socialist modernization will have been in the most part accomplished".
-The state constitution states that "China will be in the primary stage of socialism for a long time to come".
 As with Zhao, Jiang believed that it would take at least 100 years to reach a more advanced stage.

 Socialist market economy

 What is socialism and what is Marxism?
 We were not quite clear about this in the past.
 Marxism attaches utmost importance to developing the productive forces.
 We have said that socialism is the primary stage of communism and that at the advanced stage the principle of from each according to his ability and to each according to his needs will be applied.
 This calls for highly developed productive forces and an overwhelming abundance of material wealth.
 Therefore, the fundamental task for the socialist stage is to develop the productive forces.
 The superiority of the socialist system is demonstrated, in the final analysis, by faster and greater development of those forces than under the capitalist system.
 As they develop, the people's material and cultural life will constantly improve.
 One of our shortcomings after the founding of the People's Republic was that we didn't pay enough attention to developing the productive forces.
 Socialism means eliminating poverty.
 Pauperism is not socialism, still less communism.